logzio/data-viz/docs/sources/auth/generic-oauth.md

 Set `api_url` to the resource that returns [OpenID UserInfo](https://connect2id.com/products/server/docs/api/userinfo) compatible information.

 You can also specify the SSL/TLS configuration used by the client.
 - Set `tls_client_cert` to the path of the certificate.
 - Set `tls_client_key` to the path containing the key.
 - Set `tls_client_ca` to the path containing a trusted certificate authority list.

 `tls_skip_verify_insecure` controls whether a client verifies the server's certificate chain and host name.
 If it is true, then SSL/TLS accepts any certificate presented by the server and any host name in that certificate. _You should only use this for testing_, because this mode leaves SSL/TLS susceptible to man-in-the-middle attacks.

-Set `empty_scopes` to true to use an empty scope during authentication.
-By default, Grafana uses `user:email` as scope.

 Grafana will attempt to determine the user's e-mail address by querying the OAuth provider as described below in the following order until an e-mail address is found: